SathyaBhat/sathyasays.com/content/posts/2010-10-06-removing-file-named-rf-in-unix.md

   - "Tips &amp; How-To's"
 tags:
   - commands
-  - delete
-  - file
-  - filesystem
   - linux
-  - moving
-  - Super
-  - "tips-and-howto's"
   - tutorials
-  - UNIX

 ---
 > I did something crazy at some point that created a file called &#8220;-rf&#8221; on my filesystem.
-Now I can&#8217;t figure out how to delete it.
+Now I can't figure out how to delete it.
 >
-> I&#8217;ve tried:
+> I've tried:
 >
 > <pre>rm "-rf"
 rm \-rf</pre>